TheJoe04/Ascend_AI_Secretary/README.md

 ---

-**Note**: This is a front-end MVP with mocked data.
-Backend integration points are clearly marked with `// TODO: connect backend` comments throughout the codebase.
+**Note**: This is a frontend-only application with comprehensive mock data for demonstration purposes.
+All functionality is fully working with realistic sample data.